Dynatrace/perform-2022-hotday/automate-integrate-opentelemetry/content/05_trace_ingest_otelcollector/index.md

 ![OpenTelemetry Collector](../../assets/images/05_trace_ingest_otelcollector.png)

 Exporters are used to configure multiple endpoints where the collector can send the traces to.
-By referring to the [OpenTelemetry Collector configuration documentation](https://opentelemetry.io/docs/collector/configuration/), you will be able to configure other exporters like Jeager or the likes.
+By referring to the <a href="https://opentelemetry.io/docs/collector/configuration/" target="_blank">OpenTelemetry Collector configuration documentation</a>, you will be able to configure other exporters like Jeager or the likes.
 This means that you will be able to send trace data from a single source, to multiple destinations, including multiple Dynatrace instances.